quarkus-qe/quarkus-test-suite/README.md

 - Running on OpenShift with a stable Red Hat SSO
 - Running on OpenShift with the latest Red Hat SSO

+### `security/permissions`

+Verifies direct usage of `@PermissionAllowed` and `@PermissionAllowed` defined via meta-annotation.
+Define 4 groups (for 4 users) and 4 permission.
+Tests verifies various combinations of these groups and permissions.

 ### `security/https`

 Verifies that accessing an HTTPS endpoint is posible.